E-namBans/enambans/README.md

 ## Future Features to Explore

-- [ ] Adding **UI/UX Components Hub** feature: Explore central collections of user interface and experince elements, appealing to bot design an functionality aspect
+- [ ] Adding **UI/UX COMPONENT HUB** feature: Explore central collections of user interface and experince elements, appealing to both design an functionality aspect

 ## How to Run